BernhardHumm/AAI/manuscript/02_Machine_Learning.md

-## Machine Learning Applications
+## ML Applications

-Machine learning approaches are used in numerous applications in daily use.
+ML approaches are used in numerous applications in daily use.
 Here are a few examples.

 #### Spam Filtering